Psychon-Dev-Studios/new_winline/README.md

 ## VERSION SUPPORT:
 This table provides information about which versions on WinLine we will actively provide support for.\
-**Policy**: We will provide active support for the last 4 updates, with the oldest being for upgrading only.
-Each version of WinLine will reach End of Life 3 months after their release.
+**Policy**: We will provide active support for the last 4 updates.
+Each version of WinLine will reach End of Life 3 months after their release

 |Version|Support|End of Life|
 |-------|-------|-------|